What Does a Freelance Copywriter Do All Day?

 Getting sassy on the socials

-As you can probably see from the TYHC Twitter feed, social media is not something we’re necessarily all over, but when a client asks me to bash out some LinkedIn posts, I dust off my hashtags and get my CTAs ready.
+As you can probably see from the TYHC Twitter feed (2025 update – some people call it X), social media is not something we’re necessarily all over, but when a client asks me to bash out some LinkedIn posts, I dust off my hashtags and get my CTAs ready.
 Once they’re juicy enough and full of flavour, I leave them to marinate overnight so I can give them a final read-through in the morning.

 Proofing yesterday’s work